-Volunteers attending an overnight field trip are required to obtain child safety clearance via DOJ/FBI background checks done by fingerprint clearance.
-In these very limited cases, school administrators authorize volunteers for fingerprinting and background clearances conducted by the Pasadena Unified School District (PUSD).
-In that case, we will contact you to set up an appointment.
+Volunteers attending an overnight field trip are required to obtain child safety clearance via our fingerprint process (Level 2).
+The community assistant/volunteer coordinator will authorize volunteers for fingerprinting by submitting a request to our Family & Community Engagement Office.
+Once we have the authorization from the school site, we will contact the volunteer to set up an appointment.

-The vast majority of volunteers work under the close supervision of a PUSD staff member for example chaperoning a field trip, helping in a classroom or library, tutoring students in the back of the classroom or in the art, drama or science rooms.
+The vast majority of volunteers work under the close supervision of a PUSD certificated staff member.
+For example: chaperoning a field trip, helping in a classroom or library, tutoring students in the back of the classroom or in the art, drama or science rooms.

-Only a few volunteers who take on the considerable responsibility of working with students outside the supervision of a district staffer are authorized by school administrators for fingerprinting.
+Only a few volunteers who take on the considerable responsibility of working with students outside the supervision of Certificated Staff are authorized by school administrators for fingerprinting.

 The entire process can take between 2 - 3 weeks, and in some cases a little more.

 This depends on whether your medical provider will refer you for a TB skin test/Chest X-ray or if your assignment will require fingerprint clearance.
 Getting results back from the Department of Justice/FBI varies per person.
 The average turnaround time is a few days, but there is no way for our office to know for sure how long it will take for results to come back once we submit prints.

 Yes.
 Current employees and retired employees must register as volunteers at their site.

 Depending on the volunteer assignment, they may be referred for fingerprint clearance through the Family & Community Engagement Office.
 In that case, an authorization from the school site still needs to be submitted before an appointment can be scheduled.